BlockByBlock/pyinterface/README.md

 	dmesg | grep tty

--- CONFIGURE the serial port by using portconfig.py
+-- CONFIGURE the serial port and baudrate by using portconfig.py -- All other settings are available on openport.py

 -- Logging is implemented in directory of the script